 - Appoint an arbitrator;

-- Consider ‘banking’ some or all of the progress that you have made in mediation, which operates to delimit the arbitration process and reduce costs;
+- Consider ‘banking’ some or all of the progress that you have made in mediation, which operates to focus the arbitration process on the remaining issues and reduce costs;

 - Authorise the mediator to summarise the agreed “fixed points” upon which the arbitration will build, and you would approve the summary;